valerie035/data-analytics-winter-2025/module_5/README.md

 ## Overview

 In this module, students will learn the fundamentals of data storytelling—how to transform raw data into compelling narratives that inform and inspire an audience.
-By the end, students will apply these skills to create a data-driven annual report segment in Canva for “Tech Moms,” showcasing program achievements, metrics, and success stories.
+By the end, students will apply these skills to create a data-driven annual report segment in Canva for Tech-Moms, showcasing program achievements, metrics, and success stories.

 ## Learning Outcomes